LeonNeon99/vegan-restaurant-matcher/DEVELOPMENT_PIPELINE.md

                 ```

         *   **UI Changes:**
-            *   Create a **CreateSessionPage** that reuses elements from the existing SetupPage:
+            *   Create a **CreateSessionPage** that extends the existing SetupPage:
-                *   Form for player name, location, radius, and filters
+                *   Form for host name, location, radius, and filters
+                *   Additional options for group settings:
+                    *   Maximum number of players (2-10)
+                    *   Consensus threshold (e.g., 50%, 66%, 75%, 100%)
+                    *   Swiping mode: Turn-based or Freeform (everyone swipes at their own pace)
                 *   Button to create session
                 *   Display for the invite link once created

             *   Create a **JoinSessionPage** with:
                 *   Form for player name
-                *   Display of session details (location, etc.)
+                *   Display of session details and current players
                 *   "Join Session" button

+            *   Create a **WaitingRoom** component:
+                *   Shows all connected players
+                *   Indicates who is ready
+                *   Host has options to start the session or remove players
+                *   Countdown timer once all players are ready

             *   Update **MatchPage** to:
-                *   Show whose turn it is
+                *   Show all players and their progress
-                *   Disable controls when it's not the current player's turn
-                *   Show real-time updates about the other player's actions
+                *   Display real-time updates for matches and player actions
-                *   Handle reconnection/disconnection scenarios
+                *   In turn-based mode: clearly indicate whose turn it is
+                *   In freeform mode: allow anyone to swipe anytime
+                *   Add "Ready for Results" button once a player finishes swiping

-            *   Update **ResultsPage** to show real-time match updates
+            *   Update **ResultsPage** to show:
+                *   Consensus-based match results with vote counts
+                *   Which players liked/superliked each match
+                *   Option to sort by popularity

         *   **Navigation Flow:**
             *   **Player 1 Flow:**